 (Photo above is Steve (right) at the Latrine Inauguration in Jan 2017)

 Please see the project background info below.
 Our second project with the same community is a clean and reliable water supply system.
 Please see this project tab for more info!

 We visited the region and six schools in the Palajunoj Valley in October 2013, and we returned from a second trip in May 2014.
 The purpose of the second trip was to finalize the Project Partnership Agreement with the community and to collect the remaining technical information needed to move on to the design phase.
 The travelers took measurements to map the layout of the school and photographs to document site conditions.
 Specific technical tasks completed included further inventorying of the school’s infrastructure, characterizing soil, conducting soil percolation tests, projecting latrine usage, investigating local building regulations, documenting specific materials costs, and mapping out alternative routes for site material delivery.
 We also compared various alternatives such as ventilated pit latrines, composting latrines, pour flush toilets or a hybrid of the ventilated pit latrine and composting latrine.
 A hybrid composting/ventilated-improved-pit (VIP) design was chosen and in 2016 we traveled for implementation.

-The existing latrines at the Las Majadas primary school were constructed in a piecemeal fashion, with latrines added when previous ones failed.
-The school has been unable to provide an adequate number of latrines and handwashing stations for its students.
-Maintenance has also been a major barrier, as the current unimproved pit latrines provide no ability for reuse.
-Improved designs will allow the community to maintain these new latrines far into the future.
+The old latrines at the Las Majadas primary school had been constructed in a piecemeal fashion, with latrines added when previous ones failed.
+The school had difficulty providing an adequate number of latrines and handwashing stations for its students on a small footprint of land.
+Maintenance has also been a major barrier, as the unimproved pit latrines provided no ability for reuse.
+The new latrines will allow the community to have a sustainable system far into the future.